 - C1.
-A chance A first warning is given, clearly stating how the pupil has failed to meet expectations and failed to take responsibility for their behaviour or actions. - C2.
+A chance A first verbal warning is given, clearly stating how the pupil has not met the expectations and failed to take responsibility for their behaviour or actions. - C2.
 Time to change A second warning is given.
-This will result in an immediate visual change within the class environment reflective of the child's age and needs either name or picture on the board.
+This will result in an immediate visual change, where the Good to be Green chart will be moved to a yellow warning card.
 The teacher will then use restorative structures and reflect with the pupil how to make better choices when there is an appropriate moment to do so. - C3.
-Accept the consequence If a third consequence is given on the same day the child will repeat the opportunity to reflect using time- out, if needed this may take place in another classroom or may be during the pupil's breaktime.
+Accept the consequence If a third incident of poor behaviour occurs, the Good to be Green chart will be moved to a red consequence card.
+The child will have an opportunity to reflect on their behaviour using a time-out, if needed this may take place in another classroom or may be during the pupil's break-time.
 Again, the teacher will then use restorative structures and reflect with the pupil how to make better choices they will also explain that they will be speaking to their parents.
+A child who reaches a C3 will have a 5 minute loss of Golden Time.